Moist, tender and flavoursome fall of the bone lamb shanks - ooh la la!

-These lamb shanks are so full of flavor and the garnish of fresh herbs and lemon zest adds an amazing freshness and another layer of deliciousness to these lamb shanks.
+These lamb shanks are so full of flavour and the garnish of fresh herbs and lemon zest adds amazing freshness and another layer of deliciousness to these lamb shanks.

 These shanks can be served with rice, pasta, polenta, chunks of crusty fresh bread, salad, roasted vegetables, potatoes and more which I love as it offers you a chance to enjoy something different every time!

 The only real thing to check in this recipe is to ensure that you do cook the shank until it is soft and falls off the bone.
 This is the essential tip for creating the perfect lamb shank.